Pressure at infinity and strong positive recurrence in negative curvature: Introduction

-In Section~\ref{exp-rec}, we establish the following Theorem.
+In Section~\ref{exp-rec}, we establish the following theorem.

-\begin{theo} Let $M$ be a nonelementary complete connected Riemannian manifold with pinched negative curvature, and bounded first derivative of the curvature.
-Let $F:T^1M\to \bbR$ be a Hölder continuous map with finite pressure and finite Gibbs measure $m_F$.
-Then $F$ is strongly positively recurrent if and only if the geodesic flow $(g^t)$ is exponentially recurrent w.r.t.\ the Gibbs measure $m_F$. \end{theo}
+\begin{theo} Assume that $F$ has finite topological pressure and finite Gibbs measure $m^F$.
+Then $F$ is strongly positively recurrent if and only if the geodesic flow $(g^t)$ is exponentially recurrent with respect to the Gibbs measure $m^F$. \end{theo}

-We finish this work with Theorem~\ref{theo:indep-compact}, showing that strong positive recurrence does not really depend on the chosen compact set $K$.
-More precisely, the critical pressure at infinity is defined as the infimum over all compact sets $K$ of the weighted exponential growth rate of the excursions outside $K$.
-We show in Theorem~\ref{theo:indep-compact} that if the potential $F$ is strongly positively recurrent, then for any compact set $K$, as soon as the interior of $K$ intersects a closed geodesic, this exponential growth rate of excursions outside $K$ is strictly smaller than the full pressure.
+Strong positive recurrence says that there exists a compact subset $K$ of $M$ such that the weighted exponential growth rate of the excursions outside $K$ is strictly smaller than the topological pressure.
+We finish this work with Theorem~\ref{theo:indep-compact}, showing that strong positive recurrence does not really depend on the chosen compact set $K$, in the following sense: We show in Theorem~\ref{theo:indep-compact} that if the potential $F$ is strongly positively recurrent, then for any compact subset $K$ of $M$, as soon as the interior of $K$ intersects a closed geodesic, this exponential growth rate of excursions outside $K$ is strictly smaller than the topological pressure.

-The first two Sections~\ref{sec2} and~\ref{sec:trois} contain preliminaries, first on negatively curved geometry and dynamics, and second on thermodynamic formalism, in particular all different notions of pressures, and the construction of the measure $m^F$.
+The first two Sections~\ref{sec2} and~\ref{sec:trois} contain preliminaries, first on negatively curved geometry and dynamics, and second on thermodynamic formalism, in particular all different notions of pressures, and the construction of the Gibbs measure $m^F$.

 Sections~\ref{sec:pressures-at-infinity},~\ref{sec:cinq} and~\ref{sec:ErgoPressure} on the one hand, and Section~\ref{sec:SPR} on the other hand can be read independently.

 Section~\ref{sec:pressures-at-infinity} contains three different definitions of pressures at infinity.
 In Section~\ref{sec:cinq}, we give upper bounds on the growth of certain sets of periodic orbits in terms of entropy and entropy at infinity.
 We deduce equality of the geometric and Gurevič pressures at infinity $\delta_\Gamma^\infty(F)$ and $\PGur^\infty(F)$.
 In Section~\ref{sec:ErgoPressure}, we show that geometric and variational pressures at infinity $\delta_\Gamma^\infty(F)$ and $\Pvar^\infty(F)$ coincide.
 These sections are the technical heart of the paper.